Demystifying Independent Sponsor Deal Structures

 4. Vesting and Clawbacks: Balancing Risk and Reward

 Vesting and clawback mechanisms balance sponsor incentives with investor protection.
+You often see one or more of the following:

 • Time-based vesting of equity or promote over a three to five year period, particularly where the sponsor has a formal management role.